tue-robotics/hero_bringup/README.md

 # amigo_bringup
-Launch and parameter files required to bringup the AMIGO robot
+Launch, machine and parameter files required to bringup the AMIGO robot